XenonPy/Tklib2/README.md

 As stated earlier, Tklib2 is under the public domain.
 Feel free to do anything with it (except 2 exceptions stated in the first section).

 ## Contributing
-If you'd like to contribute to Tklib2, create a branch / virtual enviroment / etc. and make your changes.
-Then fire up a PR and wait for the commit.
+If you'd like to contribute to Tklib2, follow the guidelines in CONTRIBUTING.md

 ### Tklib2 stands with Ukraine 🇺🇦